 - Use restraint with any promotional content (e.g., ads, offers).
 Nobody likes hype, popups and blinking banners.
 People associate it with scam and spam.
 If possible, avoid having ads on your site.
 If you must have ads, clearly distinguish the sponsored content from your own.
 As for writing style, try to be clear, direct, and sincere.

 - Avoid errors of all types, no matter how small they seem.
 Spelling errors and broken links hurt a site’s credibility more than most people imagine.
-It’s also important to keep your site fast, up and running.
+It’s also important to keep your site fast and functional.

 7. Make it easy to buy from you

-Your goal has to be to make doing business with you as easy as possible.
-Your users should not try to figure out how to buy from you or where to click.
+Make doing business with you as easy as possible.
+Your users should not have to figure out how to buy from you or where to click.
 It has to be intuitive and self-evident.
 As few clicks as possible.

-Could your grandma be able to buy from your site within a minute or two?
+Could your grandma figure out how to buy from your site within a minute or two?

 - Tell your users what they should do next.
 In every page, always guide the user towards the action you want them to take.
 Make the primary next step look more important than other links.

 - Do not give users too many options.
-The Paradox of Choice (a great book, btw) states that the more choice you will give your users, the easier it is to choose nothing.
+The Paradox of Choice (a great book, by the way) states that the more choice you will give your users, the easier it is to choose nothing.
 Choice paralyzes.
 If you have a lot of products, build better filters, so your prospects could identify the right one for them without spending too much time.

 - Do not force users to sign up in order to buy.
 Do you know the story of the 300 million dollar button?
 I suggest you read it.
 The main point: do NOT force people to sign up as a user in order to buy from you.
 Let them check out as a guest.
 It will make a world of difference.

 - Offer free shipping.
 Free shipping was the most popular motivation for 82% of UK and 80% of US consumers in a study conducted by eConsultancy, and gives etailers that offer this option a clear advantage over competitors.